hackerain/sphinxcontrib-excel-table/README.md

 # sphinxcontrib-excel-table

-A sphinx extension to render an excel table as an excel-alike table in Sphinx documentation.
+The sphinxcontrib-excel-table extension is to render an excel file as an excel-alike table in Sphinx documentation.

 This contrib is inspired by sphinxcontrib-excel, which uses pyexcel and handsontable to do the work, but the sphinxcontrib-excel-table will instead use openpyxl and handsontable, mainly to